 Millions of commuters sit in traffic day after day.
 Backups form due to congestion in the roadways, driver error, and accidents.
-But some day, cars may drive themselves, and even communicate among each other so the traffic we sit in today may soon be just a bad memory.
+But someday, cars may drive themselves and even communicate with each other, so the traffic we sit in today may soon be just a bad memory.

 Today’s defensive drivers may soon be simply relaxing passengers as autonomous vehicles take over the driving tasks.
 And you may never have to take a defensive driving class for a ticket again.
 It sounds like science fiction, but this is real technology under development today that may be widespread in as soon as 10 years.

 The future of driverless cars means smarter, more efficient driving with fewer accidents.
 As cars park themselves, avoid accidents, and wirelessly communicate, drivers can safely relax behind the wheel.
 Much of the technology behind driverless cars is already on the road today as vehicles with automatic braking, blind spot sensors, and other safety features are developed.

 Read on to learn about some of the self-driving cars on the market and under development, autonomous driving features, and what’s coming next for driverless vehicles.

 - Waymo (Google’s Self Driving Car): Google has one of the most high profile self-driving cars, garnering much of the attention surrounding autonomous vehicles.
 Google’s car promises to make it safer and easier for everyone to get around with no driving required.
 So far, Google self-driving cars have driven more than 1 million miles and are out on the streets of Mountain View and Austin.
 Google is considering selling autonomous vehicles in the future.